-Maritime claims for which a ship can be arrested are mentioned under the Sri Lankan law under Section 2(1) (e) to (q) in the Admiralty Jurisdiction Act No. 40 of 1983.
-On the basis of these claims, a ship can be arrested provided the owner is the same at the time that the cause of action arose and is still the owner at the time of the arrest of the vessel.
+Maritime claims for which a ship can be arrested are mentioned under under Section 2(1)(e) to (q) in the Admiralty Jurisdiction Act No. 40 of 1983.
+On the basis of these claims, a ship can be arrested provided the owner is the same at the time, the cause of action arose and is still the owner at the time of the arrest of the vessel.

-Maritime liens can be enforced irrespective of the ownership of the vessel.
-Maritime liens can be enforced even if the ownership has changed.
+Maritime liens however can be enforced irrespective of the ownership of the vessel.
+Maritime lien can be enforced even if the ownership has changed.

 The procedure for arrest of a ship is the same whether it be for a maritime claim or arising out of a maritime lien.